astrolytics-io/nucleus-analytics/README.md

 })
 ```

-or, if you don't know it on start, you can add it later with:
+Or if you don't know it on start, you can add it later with:

 ```javascript
 Nucleus.setUserId('someUniqueUserId')
 ```

+Alternatively, set the `autoUserId` option of the module to `true`  to automatically assign the user an ID based on his username and hostname.

 ### Errors